JAEGER2K/lenie/README.md

 be a programmer).
 If **rc.lua** does not exist in the repo, *lenie* will use a possibly ugly default configuration.

+There are two other configuration files that *lenie* will look for, both under */etc/lenie*:

+* /etc/lenie/__defaults.lua__
+* /etc/lenie/__enforced.lua__

+Those should only be modified by the system admin and allow to provide a default config that is used by all blogs unless they provide their own *rc.lua* as well as a means to enforce settings no matter the blog specific user configuration.

 State of development
 --------------------